dret/webconcepts/_includes/concepts.md

-522 concepts in 16 categories
+522 values for 16 Web Concepts